meyer-lab/gc-cytokines/README.md

-# An activation model for the type I cytokine receptors
+# An activation model for the type I cytokine receptors.